 Weight loss surgery is a complex topic.
-For starters, there are a number of different weight loss surgeries being performed today, and it can be difficult to wade through all options without feeling overwhelmed.
+For starters, there are several different weight loss surgeries being performed today, and it can be difficult to wade through all options without feeling overwhelmed.

 It's a big decision to commit to a weight loss procedure and one that we know isn't taken lightly.
 But when you get to a certain point with your health, it can feel like there are no other options to help you lose weight and improve your wellbeing.

-And, there's no shame in seeking help with weight loss, especially when you take into account that your genetics are largely responsible — in fact, up to 80 per cent of weight is determined by our genes.
+And, there's no shame in seeking help with weight loss, especially when you take into account that your genetics are largely responsible — in fact, up to 80% of weight is determined by our genes [1].

 This is why, despite your best efforts with eating and exercise, your body can work against you and resist weight loss by triggering hormones that increase hunger and slow the metabolism.